-Photo above: Yuri Beletsky in Chile caught the zodiacal light in the evening around last month’s new moon, on September 10, 2018.
-He wrote:
+Photo above: Yuri Beletsky in Chile caught the zodiacal light in the evening around the new moon, on September 10, 2018.

-The September equinox came on September 23, 2018 (or September 22 for us in the Americas), and the moon is new on October 9.
+The September equinox came on September 23, 2019, and the moon is new on October 28.
 That combination makes these next few weeks ideal for seeing the zodiacal light, also known as the false dawn.
 If you’re in the Northern Hemisphere, look east, about an hour before the light of true dawn.

 Southern Hemisphere?
 Your spring equinox was September 23, and the moon phase, of course, is the same for all of us.
 But you’re more likely to see zodiacal light in the evening now, as Yuri Beletsky did (see photo, top of post).
 Look west about an hour after the sun goes down.

 You need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.
 The zodiacal light is a pyramid-shaped glow in the east before dawn (or after twilight ends in the evening).
 It’s even “milkier” in appearance than the starlit trail of the summer Milky Way.

 From the Northern Hemisphere now, the zodiacal light can be seen for up to an hour or so before true dawn begins to break.
 Look for it about 120 to 80 minutes before sunrise.
 It also lingers that long after evening twilight ends.
 Unlike true dawn or dusk, though, there’s no rosy color to the zodiacal light.